Hsyka/bill-summary-automation/README.md

 - Install [Node.js (LTS)](https://nodejs.org/en/download)
 - Test your Node.js installation: First open a terminal (in Windows, you can do `WIN + R` then type `cmd` and hit `ENTER`), then type `node -v` and you should see something like `v10.16.0` (the current version as of right now).

+## Install puppeteer

+- npm i puppeteer

 ## Install dotenv

-- Install dotenv npm install dotenv --save
+- npm install dotenv --save

 ## Install git